 When it comes to preschool and childcare education in Singapore, parents these days are spoilt for choice with a wide variety of childcare services available to them.
-Do you go for the neighbourhood kindergarten just round the corner?
-Or do you go for the centre with a bigger outdoor play area, but further away from your home?
+Do you go to the neighbourhood kindergarten just around the corner?
+Or do you go to the centre with a bigger outdoor play area, but further away from your home?

 Among the four mothers we spoke to, each mother had their own set of criteria when selecting a preschool or childcare centre for their child.